 In your personal experience, since the coronavirus pandemic started, has finding quality, affordable child care that is convenient for your family been easy or difficult?
+(Asked of parents who are responsible for providing or finding child care.)

-By 2-to-1, Parents Who Saw Change In Child Care Costs During The Pandemic Are More Likely To Report Costs Have Increased
+By Over 2-to-1, Parents Who Saw Change In Child Care Costs During The Pandemic Are More Likely To Report Costs Have Increased